-C.S.H.B.
-768 amends the Education Code to entitle a public school district employee with available personal leave under the state minimum personal leave program to use the leave for compensation for a day designated as a school holiday for which the employee would otherwise not receive compensation.
+H.B.
+1411 amends the Education Code to entitle a public school district employee with available personal leave under the state minimum personal leave program to use the leave for compensation for a day designated as a school holiday for which the employee would otherwise not receive compensation.
 The bill prohibits such an employee from using more than two of the personal leave days provided to the employee per year under the program for days designated as school holidays during that year.
 The bill's provisions apply only to a district employee who is not exempt from the overtime provisions of the federal Fair Labor Standards Act of 1938 and whose pay is not annualized.

-The bill applies beginning with the 2024-2025 school year.
+H.B.
+1411 applies beginning with the 2025-2026 school year.